osdc/codejam/README.md

 ## Rules

 - This Jam is only open for JIIT Noida students (Both 62 and 128).
 - Your project should be platform agnostic.
-For example, if you use filepaths in your submission, use pathlib to create platform agnostic Path objects instead of hardcoding the paths.
+For example, if you use filepaths in your submission, use pathlib (in Python) to create platform agnostic Path objects instead of hardcoding the paths.
 - There is no restriction on the type of project you come up with, or the languages you use.
 It can be anything from a web app to a system library (Hardware projects excluded).
 - You must document precisely how to install, setup and run your project.
 This should be as easy as possible (consider using dependency managers).
 - All code must be written and committed within the time constrictions of the Jam.
 Late commits may be reverted, so make sure you leave enough time to bug test your program.